-Saved from Callback Hell — SitePoint
+Saved from Callback Hell - SitePoint

 delimiter function.
 The

-next callback chains async callbacks, this was formerly called
+next callback chains async callbacks — formerly called

 fn.
-Note there is freedom to group parameters at will with a JavaScript object.
+Notice that there’s freedom to group parameters at will with a JavaScript object.
 The

-cat object expects two specific keys, both
+cat object expects two specific keys —

 list and